Jay Jones

-Jerrauld Charles Corey "Jay" Jones (born March 14, 1989) is an American politician and attorney who is the attorney general-elect of Virginia.
+Jerrauld Charles Corey Jones (born March 14, 1989) is an American politician and attorney currently serving as the 49th attorney general of Virginia since 2026.
 A member of the Democratic Party, he previously served as a member of the Virginia House of Delegates for the 89th district from 2018 to 2022.

-Jones was born in Norfolk son to Jerrauld Jones judge of Norfolk's circuit court and attended Norfolk Collegiate School.
-While in law school, Jones interned in the office of state delegate Algie Howell.
-He previously worked in risk management for various companies.
-Jones ran for the seat in 2021, losing the Democratic primary to incumbent Mark Herring, despite receiving an endorsement from governor Ralph Northam.
+Born in Norfolk, Jones is the son of former Norfolk Circuit Court judge Jerrauld Jones.
+He graduated from the College of William & Mary and the University of Virginia School of Law.
+Jones was elected to the House of Delegates in 2017 and ran for Attorney General in 2021, losing the Democratic primary to incumbent Mark Herring, despite receiving an endorsement from governor Ralph Northam.
+Jones ran again for Attorney General in 2025, and he defeated Shannon Taylor in the Democratic primary and incumbent Republican Jason Miyares in the general election.
+Jones campaigned on opposition to President Donald Trump and the policies of Miyares.
+Jones is the first African American to serve as Virginia's attorney general.

-Jones announced his candidacy for the Democratic primary on November 12.
-He campaigned against the 2025 United States federal mass layoffs, and against cuts to Medicaid and the Affordable Care Act.
-He defeated Shannon Taylor in the primary.
-For the 2025 election Jones attempted to make the election into a referendum on Donald Trump and the conservative policies of his predecessor Jason Miyares.

-During his campaign for attorney general, Jones received widespread condemnation after text messages from 2022 surfaced in which he advocated shooting the then-state house speaker Todd Gilbert and fantasized about the death of his children, while deriding a moderate Democrat who had received eulogies from Republicans.
-Despite the controversy, Jones did not lose the endorsement of any elected Democrats and won the election in a blue wave by a seven percentage point margin.
-Jones will be the first African American to serve as the Attorney General of Virginia.
+During his campaign for attorney general, Jones received widespread condemnation after text messages from 2022 surfaced in which he "mused about violence" against the then-state house speaker Todd Gilbert and his children.
+Jones "fantasized" about Gilbert being shot and "wished" Gilbert's children would die, among other things.

 Early life and education

-Jones was born in Norfolk to family court judge Lyn M. Simmons and Jerrauld Jones, a presiding judge for Norfolk's circuit court who held the 89th district seat in the Virginia House of Delegates from 1988 to 2002.
-His paternal grandparents are Hilary H. Jones Jr. (an attorney and civil rights pioneer in Norfolk) and Corinne D. Jones (a Norfolk school teacher).
+Jones was born in Norfolk to family court judge Lyn M. Simmons and Jerrauld Jones (1954 – 2025), a former judge for Norfolk's circuit court who held the 89th district seat in the Virginia House of Delegates from 1988 to 2002.
+Simmons currently serves as the Chief Judge of the Norfolk Juvenile and Domestic Relations District Court.
+His paternal grandparents are Hilary H. Jones Jr. (an attorney and civil rights pioneer in Norfolk who was first Black member of both the Norfolk School Board and the Virginia state Board of Education) and Corinne D. Jones (a Norfolk school teacher who instrumental in the integration of at least one elementary school in Norfolk).
 His maternal grandparents are Charles and Margaret Simmons, who were tenured professors at Norfolk State University and Hampton University, respectively.

+Like Jones' paternal grandfather, who served on the state Board of Education, his father Jerrauld would also hold a statewide office position in Virginia, having been appointed by Virginia Governor Mark Warner in 2002 to serve as Virginia's Director of the Department of Juvenile Justice.
+Jerrauld Jones would also serve the state as a Norfolk Circuit Court Judge.
+Jerrauld to this day remains one the few Virginians to have served in all three branches of Virginia state government.

 Jones attended Norfolk Collegiate School and graduated in 2006.
 He then went on to attend the College of William & Mary as a William & Mary Scholar.
 He earned a Bachelor of Arts degree in government and history.
 During college, Jones served as a legislative intern for Paula Miller in 2009.